nioc/node-red-contrib-opentelemetry/README.md

   - define an optional root span prefix (will be added in Node-RED root span name),
   - define nodes that should not send traces (using comma-separated list like `debug,catch`),
   - define nodes that should propagate [W3C trace context](https://www.w3.org/TR/trace-context/#design-overview) (in http request headers, using comma-separated list like `http request,my-custom-node`),
-  - define time in seconds after which an unmodified message will be ended and deleted.
+  - define time in seconds after which an unmodified message will be ended and deleted,
+  - define custom attributes you want to send (optionally).

 ### Metrics